MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 ## Break on errors

 Specify if the debugger breaks on the next error by using the `breakOnError` property.
-If the debugger is set to `breakOnError`, then it stops execution both on errors that are handled in code and on unhandled errors.
+If the debugger is set to `breakOnError`, it stops execution on both errors that are handled in code and unhandled errors.

-The default value of the `breakOnError` property is **true**, which means the debugger stops execution that throws an error by default.
+The default value of the `breakOnError` property is **true**, which means the debugger stops the execution that throws an error by default.
 To skip the error handling process, set the `breakOnError` property to **false** in the `launch.json` file.

 > [!TIP]
-> If the debugging session takes longer, you can refresh the session by pressing the **Ctrl+Shift+P** keys, and select **Reload Window**.
+> If the debugging session takes longer, you can refresh the session by pressing the **Ctrl+Shift+P** keys and selecting **Reload Window**.

 ## Break on record changes